 Suggestion Technology / Intervening at the right time.

 Expectant mothers were recruited from five primary care clinics in rural Nebraska for a 15-month pilot feasibility study.
 Participants were in their first or second trimester of pregnancy and were divided into two groups for a quasi-experimental design.

 The intervention group received usual medical care plus weekly health content via mobile device using Personal Concierge™.
 Additionally, they received personal outreach from the Community Health Worker (CHW) who phoned participants to address issues regarding:

 - Prenatal education

 The control group received usual medical care, plus prenatal information packets.

-Dr. Mary Cramer spoke at the Pediatric Nursing & Healthcare 3rd International Conference on September 21 about the results of the pilot study.
-See her presentation slides on SlideShare.
+Download the white paper or view Dr. Mary Cramer’s presentation slides on SlideShare from a speaking event at the Pediatric Nursing & Healthcare 3rd International Conference on September 21, 2018 to read more about the pilot study.